Introduction to Python

 8

-When we create a class, we can make some attributes or functions private and not accessible from outside the class, for this we must add __
+When we create a class, we can make some attributes or functions private so they cannot be accessed from outside the class.
+To do this, you need to add __

 class Privados:def __init__(self):self.publico = "Soy público"self.__privado = "Soy privado"def getPrivado(self):return self.__privadodef setPrivado(self, valor):self.__privado = valordef __funcion_privada(self):return "Soy una función privada"def funcion_publica(self):return self.__funcion_privada()privados = Privados()print("Acceso al atributo publico: ", end="")try:print(f"{privados.publico}")except:print("\tNo se puede acceder al atributo privado")print("Acceso al atributo privado: ", end="")try:print(f"{privados.__privado}")except:print("\tNo se puede acceder al atributo privado")print("Acceso al atributo privado mediante el accesor: ", end="")try:print(f"{privados.getPrivado()}")except:print("\tNo se puede acceder al atributo privado mediante el accesor")print("Llamada a la función privada: ", end="")try:print(f"{privados.__funcion_privada()}")except:print("\tNo se puede llamar a la función privada")print("Llamada a la función pública: ", end="")try:print(f"{privados.funcion_publica()}")except:print("\tNo se puede llamar a la función pública")